bips-hb/ConNIS_results/README.md

 * `<method>Analysis.R` for the analysis of the data
 * `performance<method>.R` for the performance of the chosen `<method>`

 :exclamation: While the number of workers is set in `dataSimulation.R`, the cluster type is set to `PSOCK` in all `<method>Analysis.R`.
-If you want to use fork approach for parallelization you can use `mclapply` but you have to modify all scripts by hand.
+If you want to use a fork approach for parallelization (e.g. by `mclapply` or `makeForkCluster` scripts have to be modified individually).

-## Real world analyses
+## Run real world analyses
 Run the scripts `realworld_<strain>.R`.
 Performances will be saved in `performance/`.

-## Semi-synthetic study
+## Run semi-synthetic study
 Run the script `semi_synthetic.R`.
 Performances will be saved in `performance/`.

 :exclamation: Uses `mclapply` and at most `detectCores()-1` workers.

-## Instability approach
+## Run instability approach
 To calculate the instability values for each parameter/weight/threshold of the six methods run `stabilities_<real_world_or_synthetic>.R` for the real world data and the three synthetic datasets.
 Next, run `realworld_<strain>.R` (if you haven't done before) and `example_<simu>.R`.
 These scripts will give the results of three real world data and the three examples of synthetic data which will be used to evaluate the performance of the stability approach.
 Finally, run `generate_stability_tables.R` to generate an CSV file under `R` with the performances of the instability approach for all six methods and six datasets.

 ## Generate plots